The Amish in Ohio: 2024 Guide (70+ Communities)

 A church service outside an Amish home in Geauga County, OH

-The Geauga County settlement was founded by Amish from Holmes County, who trekked north in search of farmland.
-Amish from Holmes County first settled here in 1886.
+The Geauga County settlement was founded by Amish from Holmes County, who made the trek north in search of farmland.
+Amish arrivals from Holmes County first settled here in 1886.

 Like Amish in other settlements, Geauga County Amish make a living running small businesses, farming, and doing manual labor.
 Factory work is quite common here as well, more so than in many other communities.

-The Geauga settlement is centered around the town of Middlefield, and today stretches into both Trumbull and Ashtabula Counties.
-Geauga County originated with settlers from nearby Holmes County, but today ties between the two communities are not as strong as one might suppose, given their close proximity and common roots.
-Geauga County is home to a number of more conservative church districts, locally referred to as the “number two’s”.
+The Geauga settlement is centered around the town of Middlefield, and today stretches into Trumbull, Ashtabula, and Portage Counties.
+While the Geauga community was started by settlers from nearby Holmes County, today ties between the two communities are not as strong as one might suppose, given their close proximity and common roots.
+Geauga County is home to two main groups – a “mainstream” group, and a number of more conservative church districts, locally referred to as the “number twos”.

 ohio amish geauga county buggies